FREQUENTLY ASKED QUESTIONS

 • Establish an appropriate infrastructure that satisfies legal requirements but also facilitates diverse participation.

-For grantees' stories of their work that embodies these principles, please see The Lia Fund Final Report V20140721.
+For grantees' stories of their work that embodies these principles, please see The Lia Fund Legacy Report [PDF].